 The UK Statistics Authority was established under the Statistics and Registration Service Act 2007.
 The Authority is an independent statutory body.
-It operates at arm’s length from government as a non-ministerial department and reports directly to the UK Parliament, the Scottish Parliament, the National Assembly for Wales and the Northern Ireland Assembly.
+It operates at arm’s length from government as a non-ministerial department and reports directly to the UK Parliament, the Scottish Parliament, the Welsh Parliament and the Northern Ireland Assembly.
 The work of the Authority is further defined under secondary legislation made under the Act by the UK Parliament or the devolved legislatures.

 The Authority has a statutory objective of promoting and safeguarding the production and publication of official statistics that ‘serve the public good’.
 The public good includes:

 - informing the public about social and economic matters;

 - assisting in the development and evaluation of public policy; and

 - regulating quality and publicly challenging the misuse of statistics.